-We check for comments on the blog article and there aren’t any there.
-We check for shares, likes, and comments on Facebook and again, there’s nothing there.
+We check for comments on the blog article, but there aren’t any.
+We check for shares, likes, and comments on Facebook, and again, there’s nothing there.
 We post our articles to Instagram, Twitter, Bloglovin’, Medium, and Pinterest with absolutely no feedback from readers.
 Reality sets in.
 This isn’t as easy as we imagined!

 What’s going on?
 What’s the use?
 Maybe we should just stop blogging and find something else to do.

 DON’T YOU DARE!

 My first month of blogging has taught me patience, if nothing else.
 Oh, I’m sure there are occasional overnight success stories where bloggers post an article that goes viral.
 Unfortunately, or fortunately, overnight success hasn’t been my experience with anything in life, including my blog.
 Instead, I’ve had to work, work, work, grind, grind, grind, and hustle, hustle, hustle for five likes and one share.

 But you know what?
 I’m not bitter nor discouraged.
 Instead, I’m more determined, focused, and invigorated than when I started blogging.
 All the working, grinding, and hustling are beneficial for me, and I wouldn’t trade the experience for anything.